globulion/slv/USAGE.md

   Freq(HPModes,Anharm,VibRot)
 ```
   which specifies the anharmonic analysis to be performed along with vibration-rotation
-  coupling estimation. `HPModes` makes the matrix of eigenvectors printet in 5-digit hihg precision
+  coupling estimation. `HPModes` makes the matrix of eigenvectors printed in 5-digit high precision
   format.
 Beneath, examplary input specification for NMA molecule is depicted:

 ```